jpanikulam/experiments/robotics_styleguide.md

 If you found the above "cool", great.
 Most reasonable people do.
 But it's just a rehash of Waterfall with more bombastic tone.

 * Include time for calibration.
-If you have *any* sensor, assume you'll need to calibrate it
+If you have *any* sensor, assume you'll need to calibrate it, and do engineering to create and manage those calibrations
     * If you're using OpenCV, allocate time for dealing with failed calibrations
 * If you have multiple sensors, this is going to be hard and you need to think hard about it

 # Human Processes